 Both subjects are interesting in very different ways.
 The bride has subtle gentle features and the innocence of youth, the fireman's features are bold and his entire face lifts into a welcoming smile.

 Most people consider symmetrical faces more attractive, but that isn't very artistically challenging.
-Although I was eager to do both subjects, it took longer finding photographs with some complexity than the portraits themselves.
-The results were well worth the effort.
+Although I was eager to do both subjects, it took longer finding photographs with more complexity than the subject; the results were well worth the effort.

 I didn't expect either of these subjects to capture my attention.
 The whips of Johnny's hair and the printed shirt intrigued me.
 Oprah was adorned with huge jagged diamond earrings that distracted from the graceful curves of her face and features.
 My intention was to show just how naturally beautiful she is.